prebid/prebid-cache/README.md

 ## Backend Configuration

-In order to store its data a Prebid Cache instance can use either of the following storage services: Aerospike, Cassandra, Memcache, Redis, or simply store in local memory.
+In order to store its data a Prebid Cache instance can use either of the following storage services: Aerospike, Cassandra, Memcache, Redis, or local memory.
 Select the storage service your Prebid Cache server will use by setting the `backend.type` property in the `config.yaml` file:

 ```yaml
 backend: